Halloween Horrors: 5 Common Injuries During Halloween and How to Avoid Them

 - Inspect their loot.
 Before your kid indulges in some treats, make sure to check their candy bag for choking hazards (e.g., hard candies, nuts, and gums)

 - Opt for non-food goodies.
 Forgo the traditional treats and give non-food items to trick or treaters, such as stickers, mini notebooks, or cute pens.

 - Prepare an emergency plan.
 You never really know when an emergency will happen.
-So it’s better to be ready by knowing the contact number of your trusted urgent care in Baytown.
+So it’s better to be ready by knowing the contact number of your trusted urgent care.